-Birth flowers are another way unique personalize your ink.
+Birth flowers are another unique way to personalize your ink.
 The mix of delicate black ink larkspur with a thin, saturated purple and blue moon has a gorgeous effect.
-Because the zodiac sign Cancer is ruled by the moon and the birth flower for July is larkspur, we love this idea for Cancers born in July.
+Because the zodiac sign Cancer is ruled by the moon and July's birth flower is larkspur, we love this idea for Cancers born in July.

 Dainty Wrist Moon With Flower

-This tiny piece was created with only a few strokes and makes the perfect minimal wrist tattoo.
-Also, note the way the artist doubled the moon's outline as the flower stem.
+This tiny piece uses only a few strokes and makes the perfect minimal wrist tattoo.
+Note the way the artist doubled the moon's outline as the flower stem.

-A simple thin-lined tattoo is a great way to experiment with color if you're afraid of going overboard.
+A simple, thin-lined crescent moon tattoo is a great way to experiment with color if you're afraid of going overboard.
 The red-ink crescent here is complete with a face on the moon.

 Whale Tied to Tiny Moon

 A tiny whale tied to an even tinier moon feels like something of a dream.
-Careful black and grey shading create a whimsical, but realistic-style tattoo.
+Careful black and gray shading create a whimsical but realistic tattoo.